nadirao/TrackMyCode/README.md

 - [:star:] Seed each API call to a database and create a challenge list out of the API calls

 - [:star:] Connect the app to codewars

+## :speaking_head: Acknowledgements

+- Thank you Megan for sharing your project 3 link!
+Your home page inspired mine hehe